Project type: Urban Planning

 Size: 8,000 sqm

-The new Rose Square will consist of a folded surface, floating above the ground.
-It hovers over the city center connecting different levels and areas.
-Along a slightly inclined surface the new Rose Square creates a connection to the underground areas the square was built on during the 70s.
-There will be new retail and restaurant areas and so called sunken gardens.
-An underground pedestrian path connects the hotel with the Boulevard Rustaveli.
-The design reflects the distinct features of the capitals terraced topography and reanimates so far unused potentials of a variating urban landscapes.
+The new Rose Square consists of a folded surface that appears to float above the ground’s surface.
+Its elevated position above the city centre and between the shopping centres connects different parts and levels of the city with one another.
+A slight incline connects the new Rose square with the extensive underground areas on which the square was built in the 1970s.
+New retail and restaurant areas housed beneath ground are illuminated by so-called sunken gardens let into the square.
+An underground pedestrian subway connects the hotel with the Boulevard Rustaveli.
+The design reflects the distinct features of the capital’s terraced topography and revitalizes the long-neglected potential of the underground spaces to create a varied urban landscape.

-The new Rose Square is a multifunctional public space, offering different features and facilities for visitors.
-The main area at the very heart of the area is conceived as an urban amphitheater, a forum for the public as well as spontaneous performances.
-The area in front of the Radisson Blu Hotel in Tbilisi, Georgia, is the Cour d’Honneur of the Hotel Iveria with a lively character and seasonal water elements.
-In warm Georgian summers, water mirrors and fountains will refresh the visitors, while in winter, the space can be used for ice skating.
+The new Rose Square is a multifunctional public space with a range of amenities and facilities for visitors and residents.
+The main area at the heart of the square is conceived as an urban amphitheatre, a forum for public activities and place for spontaneous performances.
+The area in front of the Radisson Blu Hotel is the Cour d’Honneur of the Hotel Iveria, enlivened by seasonally-changing water features: in the warm Georgian summers, water features and fine water fountains refresh the visitors, while in winter the space can be used for ice skating.

 GRAFT also designed and planned the refurbishment of the Hotel Iveria in 2009.